wkhere/stackless/Doc/library/sys.rst

    does not have to hold true for third-party extensions as it is implementation specific.

-   The *default* argument allows to define a value which will be returned if the object type does not provide means to retrieve the size and would cause a `TypeError`.
+   If given, *default* will be returned if the object does not provide means to retrieve the size.
+Otherwise a :exc:`TypeError` will be raised.

-   func:`getsizeof` calls the object's __sizeof__ method and adds an additional garbage collector overhead if the object is managed by the garbage collector.
+   :func:`getsizeof` calls the object's ``__sizeof__`` method and adds an additional garbage collector overhead if the object is managed by the garbage collector.

    .. versionadded:: 2.6